ALL

 What may contribute to problem gambling

-Other studies have reported that some groups of young people are at higher risk for developing more serious gambling problems.
-For example, young people with learning disorders, indigenous young people living in urban areas, and young people who experience substance disorder, depression, and anxiety.
+Studies show that some groups of young people are at higher risk for developing more serious gambling problems.
+For example:

 Young people with gambling problems may also have trouble in other areas of their lives where they need support.
 These could include health concerns, financial problems, feeling lonely, mood swings, school issues, using digital technology too much, or more conflicts with their parents or guardians.